shivam-880/til/git/revert-commit-already-pushed-to-github.md

 # Revert Commit Already Pushed To Github

-- Revert the commit already pushed to github, locally.
+- Revert the commit already pushed to github.
   ```
   git revert 2473667a14b01fb96758c2a1a85d66acd6fdb42b
   ```